The Chinese Gold Lease Market And Chinese Commodity Financing Deals Explained - Koos Jansen

 The Chinese lease market in short: in China all gold leases are settled through the SGE (there can be an off-SGE lease market, but it would be highly illiquid).
 Both lessor (lender) and lessee (borrower) are required to have an SGE Account.
 If a lease is agreed between two parties gold is transferred from one SGE Bullion Account to the other, when the lease comes due the gold is returned.
 At SGE level it’s as simple as that.

 There is a big difference between jewelers that lease gold in contrast to miners and speculators.
 Jewelers lease gold because they need physical gold for fabrication; miners and speculators lease gold because they are seeking cheap funds, they will always sell spot the leased gold (without withdrawing the metal) at the SGE to use the proceeds.
 Why would a speculator withdrawal the metal?

 Therefor, if SGE withdrawals capture leased gold this is for genuine jewelry fabrication that eventually ends up at retail level.
 When a jeweler needs to repay the lease it simply buys gold at the SGE to subsequently transfer it from its SGE Bullion Account to the lessor’s SGE Bullion Account.
 It’s not likely a jeweler would buy gold off-SGE to repay a lease, which then would need to be refined into newly cast bars by an SGE approved refiner to enter the SGE vaults.
-Gold leasing by jewelers can inflate SGE withdrawals but not so much supply to the SGE.
+Gold leasing by jewelers can increase SGE withdrawals (for genuine gold business) but not so much supply to the SGE.

 In a report the World Gold Council (WGC) released in April 2014, China’s gold market: progress and prospects, it was stated: